-Autism Spectrum Disorders are considered to be a lifelong neurological developmental disability which share many characteristics.
+Autism Spectrum Disorder is considered to be a lifelong neurological developmental disability with a range of possible characteristics.
 With the number of individuals diagnosed with autism on the rise, there is a strong probability everyone will encounter someone with ASD either at work or daily life.
 This course will provide participants with an understanding of the primary characteristics of ASD, which include impairments in communication and social development and the presence of repetitive patterns of behavior.
 Secondary characteristics, including sensory processing differences and motor deficits will also be explored.
 The course will discuss the impact ASD has on the person as well as the family unit.
 The course will also provide an overview of learning styles, the history, cause, and early signs of ASD.

 Who Should Take This Course